Information for freshmen

 - For the Bachelor programs: Lecture Directory -> Faculty of Humanities, Social Sciences, and Theology -> Ökonomie

 - For the teaching degrees: Lecture Directory -> Faculty of Humanities, Social Sciences, and Theology -> Wirtschaftswissenschaften

 You do not need to register for lectures.
 For most tutorial and seminars, registration is required.
 You may find the registration period and the link to the registration form (usually MeinCampus) in the Univis entry of the respective class.

 Examinations: Dates and registration

 You can find all dates of your exams on our webpage below “examinations”.
 “Examination period 1” refers to the “regular” exams at the end of the lecture period, “examination period 2” to the resits at the start of the next semester.

-Registration for the examinations is carried out via MeinCampus from November 19 to December 7, 2018, 12:00 h.
+Registration for the examinations is carried out via MeinCampus during the period of exam registration.
 You can cancel your registration up to three working days before the respective examination date via Campo, without any justification.
 A cancellation later on is only possible for important reasons (like illness) and has to be requested directly at the examination office (if you are ill on your examination date, you can cancel your registration ex post).
 If you don’t participate in the examination without a cancelled registration, your examination will be marked as “failed”.
 Please note that you cannot participate in any examination of period 2 if you have not registered for the respective examination in period 1 and have neither failed in this examination nor missed it for a justified reason (for example illness, overlapping with another examination, study abroad).
 You must claim such reasons at the examination office, which then will register this in MeinCampus.